-Veterans are one of the highest-risk groups for mesothelioma due to widespread military use of asbestos between the 1930s in the early 1980s.
-This fibrous mineral made military assets very durable, but if humans inhale the fibers they can develop mesothelioma, a deadly cancer, decades later.
+Veterans are one of the highest-risk groups for mesothelioma due to widespread military use of asbestos between the 1930s and the early 1980s.
+Asbestos made military bases, ships, and vehicles very durable, but if humans inhale asbestos fibers they can develop mesothelioma, a deadly cancer, decades later.

-The military and the general public had no idea of asbestos was dangerous, since manufacturers of asbestos-based products hid the facts to keep profits high.
+The military and the general public had no idea that asbestos was dangerous, since manufacturers of asbestos-based products hid the facts to keep profits high.

 The VA is committed to financially assisting veterans who have disabilities, injuries, or illnesses related to their military service.
 To that end, the VA will provide financial compensation to veterans affected by mesothelioma to ensure that their medical bills, living expenses, and other costs are paid for.